- Population » 328,000

 - December and January are also popular with tourists chasing the the Aurora Borealis and the rugged beauty of Iceland winters.

-- Elevated costs in Iceland can drain travel budgets quickly.
+- Note » Elevated costs in Iceland can drain travel budgets quickly.

 - Lonely Planet

-- Iceland is accessible by ferry from Denmark – Smyril Line International
+- Iceland is accessible by year-round ferry (Visit Iceland) from Denmark – Smyril Line International

 - The interior of Iceland is largely undeveloped with virtually no villages and very few roads.